BubbaJones366/battlebotsWEB/README.md

 # Battle Bots 2018
-## Which bot will be the true bob?
+## Which bot will be the true champion?

 ## The challange: